abhii-01/docai-extraction-test/README.md

 | `test4_flowchart_detection.ipynb` | Diagram description with Vision LLM |
 | `test5_full_pipeline.ipynb` | Combined pipeline |

-These were superseded by `test6_universal_parser.ipynb` which uses the improved `UniversalParser` class.
+These were superseded by `universal_parser.ipynb` which uses the improved `UniversalParser` class.

 ---